mwbowers/mwbowers.github.io/reference/expo/qsys-expo-model/export-source-attribute.md

 ---
 title: ExportSourceAttribute class
-description: Defines Export Source Attribute on a type
+description: "Defines Export Source Attribute on a type "
+last_modified_at: 2024-06-26T20:27:13Z
 ---

 Defines Export Source Attribute on a type